-SIMON VIKÁR National Academy of Scientist Education, 6th year Semmelweis University Faculty of Medicine, 6th year IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH My research encompasses the examination of the pathomechanism of bullous pemphigoid (BP), a rare autoimmune blistering.
+SIMON VIKÁR National Academy of Scientist Education, PhD studies 1st year Semmelweis University School of PhD Studies Molecular Medicine Division, 1st year IMPORTANCE, AIMS, POSSIBLE OUTCOME OF RESEARCH My research encompasses the examination of the pathomechanism of bullous pemphigoid (BP), a rare autoimmune blistering.
 In this disease, the patients have severe pain and itching due to the developing tight blisters, but currently, for these symptoms, there is no specific therapy available.
 The investigation of BP pathology was made possible by a fully human ex vivo skin separation model that we previously set up, which replicated BP pathophysiology in our lab.
 Currently, I am using this model to assess the efficacy of various inhibitors and prospective medicinal treatments that can be further investigated in clinical investigations.
 With this research, I'm hoping to discover medicines that can effectively cure the severe symptoms of these individuals.
-Szent-Györgyi Mentor: Attila Mócsai Specialization: Physiology, Immunology, Autoimmune and inflammatory diseases Language: English/intermediate, German/intermediate AMBITIONS AND CAREER GOALS During my career, I want to work on the unanswered problems in rheumatology and immunology, two of the medical specialties that I find most fascinating.
+Szent-Györgyi Mentor: Attila Mócsai Specialization: physiology, immunology, autoimmune and inflammatory diseases Language: English/intermediate, German/intermediate AMBITIONS AND CAREER GOALS During my career, I want to work on the unanswered problems in rheumatology and immunology, two of the medical specialties that I find most fascinating.
 I'm hoping to get the chance to study and treat these critical, fascinating diseases from both a clinical and a scientific perspective.
 I also hope that I will be able to contribute to the body of knowledge about these diseases that is already known to humanity.
-PUBLICATIONS Szilveszter KP, Vikár S, Horváth IÁ, Helyes Zs, Sárdy M, Mócsai A: Phospholipase Cy2 Is Essential for Experimental Models of Epidermolysis Bullosa Acquisita
+PUBLICATIONS Vikár S, Szilveszter KP, Koszorú K, Sárdy M, Mócsai A. The Syk inhibitor entospletinib abolishes dermal-epidermal separation in a fully human ex vivo model of bullous pemphigoid.
+J Invest Dermatol.
+2024 Jan 29:S0022-202X(24)00080-0. doi: 10.1016/j.jid.2024.01.009.
+Epub ahead of print.
+PMID: 38296021.
+Szilveszter KP, Vikár S, Horváth IÁ, Helyes Zs, Sárdy M, Mócsai A: Phospholipase Cy2 Is Essential for Experimental Models of Epidermolysis Bullosa Acquisita.